At first glance, the biggest difference between High Street and online estate agents is the price.

-High Street agents will normally charge a percentage of the final sale fee, with the UK average 1.18% plus VAT.
+High Street agents will normally charge a percentage of the final sale fee, with the UK average being around 1.2% plus VAT.
 Many people think that this is unfair, as the amount of work involved in selling a £450,000 home is not much more than that of selling a £150,000 home, yet the fees are three times as much.

-Of course, this price advantage is not always as clear cut as it might first appear.
-For a start, you will often have to pay upfront for even the best online agents, or commit to paying later, and this fee will apply whether your home sells or not.
+Of course, this apparent price advantage of going with an online agent is not always as clear cut as it might first appear.
+For a start, you will often have to pay upfront for even the best online agents, or commit to paying later, and this fee will apply even if your home doesn't sell.

 Often the headline fees advertised by fixed fee estate agents will only cover the basics, so you may have to pay extra for things like for photographs, sale boards, accompanied viewings and other services.
 In fact, the Advertising Standards Authority has upheld a number of complaints against internet estate agents in recent years, where they have been less than fair and open in their claims.

 Finally, you may find that you only get the bargain price from web based estate agents if you agree to use their other services, such as conveyancing.
 However, these may not be as convenient or as competitively prices as your local law firm.
 If you choose to ignore this clause and use your own solicitors, you could find you are charged a penalty.